22 Dec 2023

 But what makes these logging activities for low-value products even more devastating is their detrimental impact on resident endangered greater gliders.

 Greater gliders rely on tree hollows to make their homes, which can take up to 150 years to form.
 The gliders may be small, but their property demands are mighty, maintaining up to 20 tree hollow dens.
-Sadly, activities like logging, landclearing, severe bushfires and climate change have all made it harder for them to find the hollow-bearing trees they depend on.
+Sadly, activities like logging, deforestation, severe bushfires and global heating have all made it harder for them to find the hollow-bearing trees they depend on.

 Logging in Tallaganda State Forest